Interesting Facts About Costa Rica

 - Our national bird should be something else: Costa Rica´s national bird is the “yiguirro”, which is the clay-colored thrush.
 It´s a very simple bird, and I wish they had chosen the “BoBo”, of the “macaw”.

 - Costa Rica has a blue zone: in the Nicoya peninsula in Guanacaste.
 This is one of the interesting facts about Costa Rica!
 Nicoya is one of the world´s five blue zones, meaning people live longer lives than the global average.
+Nicoya is definitely a beautiful region in Costa Rica that you will wish to visit!

 - We have no winter!
 But we are far from an “endless summer”.
 Costa Rica does not have winter as you may know it; we just have two seasons.
 The rainy season and summer.
 Some provinces are drier than others, you will experience less rain in Guanacaste, which has the best beaches in the country.
 Guanacaste is a beautiful province for buying real estate in Costa Rica.

 I hope you enjoyed this article about fun facts about Costa Rica.
 This is the country I was born in, and I love the freedom we exercise here.
 Costa Rica is a fascinating country with several unique attributes that set it apart on the world stage.
 It is one of the few nations without a standing military, having abolished it in 1948 to focus on peace and social development.
-The country is also a global leader in environmental conservation, protecting a significant portion of its land and running on nearly 100% renewable energy.
-Additionally, Costa Rica boasts a rich biodiversity, with about 6% of the world’s species found within its borders, making it a top destination for eco-tourism.
-These remarkable facts highlight Costa Rica’s innovative and forward-thinking approach to both social and environmental issues.

 Dr. Christopher Pirie Gil.